z-a-f/Beginner-Python/01-installation.md

 1. Main editor window -- you can write all your files here.
   That way you can utilize the tooltips provided by the Kite
 2. The support window which has multiple options
     1. Variable explorer -- shows the variables that were defined in your code
     2. Help -- any help items will show up here
     3. Plots -- if your code is drwaing any plots/pictures, they will show here
     4. Files -- file explorer
-3. Interactive python window -- in case you want to use python directly without writing a script file
+3. Interactive python window -- in case you want to use python directly without writing a script file .

+    **Task**

+    In the left `Spyder` window clear everything, and add this line:

+    ```python
+    print("Hello Spyder!!!")
+    ```

+    Run the program by pressing the green triangle on the top.